IG Design Group (LON:IGR) Stock Price Down 58.2% – Should You Sell?

-Separately, Canaccord Genuity Group lowered their price target on IG Design Group from GBX 325 ($3.95) to GBX 270 ($3.29) and set a “buy” rating for the company in a research report on Thursday, September 26th.
+Separately, Canaccord Genuity Group decreased their price objective on IG Design Group from GBX 325 ($3.95) to GBX 270 ($3.29) and set a “buy” rating on the stock in a report on Thursday, September 26th.

 IG Design Group plc, the largest consumer gift packaging business in the world, is a designer, innovator and manufacturer of products that help people celebrate life’s special occasions.
 Design Group works with more than 11,000 customers in over 80 countries throughout the UK, Europe, Australia and the USA.